 Feature availability: The Start storyboarding menu option is only available from Team Services.
 However, from TFS, you can click the Start Storyboarding link from the Storyboard tabs from a backlog item, or simply open PowerPoint.
 See Storyboard your ideas using PowerPoint for requirements and usage.

 You can storyboard your ideas using PowerPoint to bring your ideas to life with storyboard shapes, text, animation, and all the other features that PowerPoint Storyboarding provides.
 From any work item, you can open PowerPoint by choosing the Start storyboarding menu option.

 Customize your form

-You can add custom fields and change the layout of the work item form.
-To start, open a work item of the type you want to customize and then click the customize option from the Actions menu.
+You can add custom fields, modify the workflow, and change the layout of the work item form.
+To start, review Customize a process.

 Find or list work items